grapl-security/sqs-lambda/README.md

 # sqs-lambda
 A Rust crate for writing AWS Lambdas that are triggered by SQS

+## NOTICE
+Grapl has ceased operations as a company.
+As such, this code is no longer being actively developed, but will remain available in an archived state.

+## About

 This library allows you to turn single-event SQS-triggered lambdas into something that's more like a streaming processor.
 This is useful for high throughput worklodas.